 Office Hours is a participatory project operating at the intersection of art, architecture, and social change that examines design as a social practice.
 Started by Esther Choi in July 2020, the initiative features design creatives who identify as Black, Indigenous and People of Color (BIPoC) in free, group mentorship sessions with BIPoC students and emerging practitioners.
 Highlighting notable BIPoC creative professionals, this online classroom-meets-chatroom facilitates intergenerational dialogues with the desire to address the long-standing problem of BIPoC underrepresentation in the design professions.

 It's format is simple and straightforward.
 Each 75-minute session is advertised weekly on Instagram at @officehours.design; the first 120 BIPoC students and emerging practitioners that register receive a link to the free Zoom event held later that week.
 Events usually reach capacity in a matter of hours, with a wait list.
-Attendees have joined from the United States, Canada, Jordan, Tel Aviv, United Arab Emirates, United Kingdom, New Zealand, India, and Hong Kong.
+Attendees have joined from across the United States, Canada, Jordan, Malaysia, Tel Aviv, United Arab Emirates, United Kingdom, Saudi Arabia, New Zealand, India, and Hong Kong.

 Through its seasonal programming, Office Hours aspires to render a range of cutting-edge BIPoC creatives in the fields of architecture and design visible to younger audiences, while providing free information and professional advice that address the barriers to entry and success for design creatives of color.